Here's expressed by the host of this show, documented to be almost always, always right 99.7% of the time.

 Not Syria, where government forces routinely employ rape and other sexual violence and torture against women as a tactic of war, not Saudi Arabia, where women are physically punished if not wearing compulsory clothing, almost entirely excluded from political life.

-They cannot drive, they cannot travel without a male relative.
+They cannot travel without a male relative.

 They cannot receive half the inheritance of their brothers where their testimony counts for half that of a man's.

-Although the Saudis just did give uh women the right to vote for the first time in this year's upcoming elections, didn't promise to count them.
+Although the Saudis just did give women the right to vote for the first time in this year's upcoming elections, didn't promise to count them.

-Well he said they could vote, but they haven't promised yet to count them.
+Well, he said they could vote, but they haven't promised yet to count them.

 And Sudan, where domestic violence is not prohibited.